YaruZeng/FinShark/README.md

 npm start
 ```

 6) If you do the above right, you can now visit the app at the React default IP address.
-You have to log in to visit Search & Portfolio Page and Stock Detail Page.
+You have to sign up and log in to visit Search & Portfolio Page and Stock Detail Page.

 * Homepage